-Changes to the existing rocky shore intertidal monitoring component have been made for the 2021-2022 monitoring period.
+Changes to the existing rocky shore intertidal monitoring component were made for the 2021-2022 monitoring period.
 Specifically, the monitoring frequency has been reduced from biannual (spring and summer), to annual (summer only).
 This reduction in survey frequency was discussed with representatives of Ngati Ruanui on 16 August 2021.
 An agreement was reached on the basis that the monitoring frequency could be revised and reverted back to biannual if warranted.
-Grounds for reviewing the monitoring frequency could include an unexplained decrease in diversity of the rocky shore reef communities, a change in the nature of the wastewater discharge, etc. Further explanation regarding this change is provided in section 3.5.
+Grounds for reviewing the monitoring frequency could include an unexplained decrease in diversity of the rocky shore reef communities, a change in the nature of the wastewater discharge, etc.

 Condition 17 requires STDC to develop and update a Contingency Plan.
-An updated Contingency Plan was provided to Council in April 2020.
+An updated Contingency Plan was provided to Council in May 2022.